Use the Azure Storage Emulator for development and testing

 - Select the Start button or press the Windows key.

 - Select the emulator from the list of displayed applications.

-When the storage emulator starts, a Command Prompt window will appear.
-You can use this console window to start and stop the storage emulator, clear data, get status, and initialize the emulator.
-For more information, see the Storage emulator command-line tool reference section later in this article.
+When the Storage Emulator starts, a Command Prompt window will appear.
+You can use this console window to start and stop the Storage Emulator.
+You can also clear data, get status, and initialize the emulator from the command prompt.
+For more information, see the Storage Emulator command-line tool reference section later in this article.